perldude/perldude/README.md

 If I tell you that I don't understand what you're saying, it's because I actually don't understand what you're saying.
 I'm not faking or trying to be a jerk.
-I really don't understand so, please, patiently help me understand.
+I really don't understand so please, patiently, help me understand.

 Also, I like chocolate.

 ### My meeting style

 I tend to keep quiet in meetings.
-It's not because I'm sleeping.
+It's not because I'm sleeping (usually).
 I am happy to let the discussions go where they will, which is easy to do with great people in the meeting.
 If there is a point that I feel needs to be brought up, I'll bring it up.
 I want to *add* to the discussion and not talk for the sake of talking.